stojca/WebTechnologyWS2020/README.md

 # DrawChat application
-This application is a chat drawing chat application using WebSockets for a bi directional connection.
+This application is a drawing chat application using WebSockets for a bi directional connection.

 ## Installation